ibiem-2019/ibiem_2019_material/content/lessons/demultiplex_tutorial.md

 Running split\_libraries\_fastq.py
 ----------------------------------

 We are now ready to run `split_libraries_fastq.py`.
 Here is an explanation for the command line options that we use

--   Quality Parameters: `split_libraries_fastq.py` can do quality filtering, but we don't want it to because we will be doing quality filtering in DADA2, so we will set these paramters to the least stringent values possible to be sure that nothing gets filtered
+-   Quality Parameters: `split_libraries_fastq.py` can do quality filtering, but we don’t want it to because we will be doing quality filtering in DADA2, so we will set these paramters to the least stringent values possible to be sure that nothing gets filtered
-    -   -r, --max\_bad\_run\_length
+    -   -r, –max\_bad\_run\_length
-    -   -p, --min\_per\_read\_length\_fraction
+    -   -p, –min\_per\_read\_length\_fraction
-    -   -n, --sequence\_max\_n
+    -   -n, –sequence\_max\_n
-    -   -q, --phred\_quality\_threshold
+    -   -q, –phred\_quality\_threshold
--   --sequence\_read\_fps : this is the FASTQ that is being demuxtiplexed, we have to run `split_libraries_fastq.py` separately on the R1 and R2 files
+-   –sequence\_read\_fps : this is the FASTQ that is being demuxtiplexed, we have to run `split_libraries_fastq.py` separately on the R1 and R2 files
--   --output\_dir : the output directory; there is more than one output file
+-   –output\_dir : the output directory; there is more than one output file
--   --barcode\_read\_fps : the barcode FASTQ
+-   –barcode\_read\_fps : the barcode FASTQ
--   --mapping\_fps : the file mapping samples to barcodes (and other metadata)
+-   –mapping\_fps : the file mapping samples to barcodes (and other metadata)
--   --phred\_offset : are the FASTQs phred33 or phred66?
+-   –phred\_offset : are the FASTQs phred33 or phred66?
--   --barcode\_type : Are the barcodes EMP golay codes?
+-   –barcode\_type : Are the barcodes EMP golay codes?
 How long are they
--   --store\_demultiplexed\_fastq : save demultiplexed FASTQs (default is to only generate a FASTA because that's what the qiime pipeline uses after this point)
+-   –store\_demultiplexed\_fastq : save demultiplexed FASTQs (default is
+    to only generate a FASTA because that’s what the qiime pipeline uses after this point)
--   --retain\_unassigned\_reads : be a packrat - don't throw out reads that don't match a barcode
+-   –retain\_unassigned\_reads : be a packrat - don’t throw out reads
+    that don’t match a barcode

 ``` bash
 set -u